TYPO3GmbH/svg_sanitizer/README.md

 - Hooks into ``GeneralUtility::upload_copy_move()``
 - Hooks into ``GeneralUtility::upload_to_tempfile()``
 - Provide an upgrade wizard for existing SVG files (please read the warnings in the upgrade wizard carefully)

+## WARNING

+This extension can sanitize the files only if the upload happens by the defined ways above.
+For example, if a third party extension allows an upload and not make use of the core APIs described above, the sanitizer can't sanitize these files.

 ## Credits